Frequently Asked Questions

 - ID or Passport

 Domestic screening by Port Health official at all International Airports has been terminated.
 Effective 25 November 2020, the Health Declaration/Questionnaire will no longer be required for domestic travellers.
-There is no requirement for customers to carry a travel permit when travelling.
+There is no requirement for customers to carry a travel permit when travelling, only temperature screening checks by ACSA will continue for all customers entering the airport terminal.

 Customers can make changes to their flight booking online up to 2-hours before their departure, provided they have not yet checked in.
 Already checked in customers should call the relevant kulula.com or British Airways (operated by Comair) Contact Centre to reschedule their flight.
 Should a customer be unable to call the Contact Centre to reschedule their flight, a doctor’s note will need to be submitted to facilitate a credit.